-The grip is only 1.15″ wide, which is exactly 10% thinner than a G21’s chunky love handles.
-With the medium backstrap installed, the Taurus’ trigger reach is just under 3.0″ for a double-action pull, and only 2.6″ for single-action shots.
-These are wonderfully trim dimensions for a double-stack .45 ACP, and only minimally larger than most ‘compact’ double-stack 9mms.
+The grip is only 1.15-inches wide, which is exactly 10 percent thinner than a G21’s chunky love handles.
+With the medium backstrap installed, the Taurus’ trigger reach is just under 3.0 inches for a double-action pull, and only 2.6 inches for single-action shots.
+These are wonderfully trim dimensions for a double-stack .45 ACP, and only minimally larger than most “compact” double-stack 9mms.

 I approached this review with more than my typical skepticism, because I’ve had very guarded opinions about Taurus semi-automatics for decades.
-After shooting the 24/7 a lot, I’ve come away impressed: it comes very close to being a world-class fighting handgun.
+After shooting this Taurus pistol a lot, I’ve come away impressed: it comes very close to being a world-class fighting handgun.

 Type: Short-recoil locked-breech semi-automatic pistol.

 Caliber: .45 ACP (tested), also available in 9×19 and .40 S&W.

 Finish: Stainless Steel

 Magazine Capacity: 12 (more in 9mm and .40)

 Sights: Three-dot configuration with dovetail front and low-profile windage/elevation adjustable rear.